familyfriendlymikey/blender-vse/README.md

 - `Right Click` an option with many strips selected > `apply to selected` to apply that value to all selected strips.
 - `Up/Down arrow` will move to nearest keyframes.
 - `Home` key will zoom your project to fit the view.
+- f to fade strip in and out, ctrl f to fade in only, alt f to fade out only, ctrl alt f to remove fade

 - `Something` will crossfade the selected strips.
 Make sure you don't include audio.
+- `Backspace` to remove gap natively, `Shift Backspace` to remove all gaps natively.
+- f9 to change props of thing you just did.
+- crossfade ctrl alt c SELECT ONCE, ctrl alt f to delete

 ## Misc
 - Meta strips give some unique transform workflows.